Fourth Week of January 2021

 ▶ Not only OTT but also home appliances deserve attention.
 See the 2021.1.20. news clipping.

-□ North Chungcheong Province reaches a record high of USD 24.9 billion in exports, surpassing its 2018 figure of USD 23.2 billion after just two years.
+□ North Chungcheong Province has reached a record USD 24.9 billion in exports, surpassing its 2018 figure of USD 23.2 billion after just two years.

-▶ Exports of machinery, electrical-electronics, chemicals, and steel products rose 23.5% from the previous year, driving exports overall.
+▶ Exports of machinery, electrical and electronic goods, chemicals, and steel products rose 23.5% from the previous year, driving overall exports.
 This marks diversification away from a semiconductor-centered export structure.
-Solar, secondary-battery materials, SSDs, and polarizing film (OLED display-module material) account for 22% of total exports.
+Solar products, secondary-battery materials, SSDs, and polarizing film (an OLED display-module material) account for 22% of total exports.

 ▶ If there are any listed small- or mid-cap companies with operations or factories in North Chungcheong, they may be worth considering for small-cap investment.